nish-d/vicky002.github.io/_posts/2016-03-01-Competitive-Programming-or-Development-which-one-to-choose.md

 Hello!

 Nowadays I'm getting a lot of messages on Quora and Facebook about competitive programming.
-People ask me like "I'm yellow on Codeforces, I applied to many companies but no luck.
+People ask me "I'm yellow on Codeforces, I applied to many companies but no luck.
 I never got shortlisted for any company what should I do?".
-Today I'm going to write about my own 'personal thought' the competitive programming and development.
+Today I'm going to write about own 'personal thoughts' about competitive programming and development.

-Well, I realised competitive programming not for me and I have totally stopped Competitive Programming.
+Well, I realised competitive programming is not for me and I have totally stopped Competitive Programming.
 I do participate occasionally and I solve practice problems on different coding problems in free time to improve my Algo and DS concepts.
 Now I'm more involved in development I love <a href="https://github.com/vicky002" target="_blank">open source</a>.
-The feeling of create something for community gives me more pleasure than seeing those green tick marks.
+I love feeling of creating something for community it gives me more pleasure than seeing those green tick marks.

 There is big hype of competitive programming in India.
-Students think that doing well in CP will give them best jobs in big tech companies.
-Most of the students start CP without having any interest in it, they force them to participate in coding challenges to get good rankings so that they can mention it on their resume.
+Students think that doing well in CP will give them the best jobs in big tech companies.
+Most of the students start CP without having any interest in it, they force themselves to participate in coding challenges to get good rankings so that they can mention it on their resume.
 They search for solutions on different online platforms which leads to cheating in coding competitions.
 Ask yourself at least once, do you really like competitive programming?
 Why are you doing CP?
 Just because few amazing people have got jobs in big companies like Google, Facebook and Microsoft through CP?
 <a href="https://www.quora.com/Will-Directi-hire-an-engineer-if-he-has-55-percent-considering-the-fact-that-he-is-a-very-good-programmer-and-has-solved-400-problems-on-SPOJ" target="_blank">Will Directi hire an engineer if he has 55 percent, considering the fact that he is a very good programmer and has solved 400 problems on SPOJ?</a>  There are many such questions are <a href="https://www.quora.com/pinned/Competitive-Programming" target="_blank">Quora</a>.